purescript-contrib/purescript-book/text/chapter5.md

 Array literal patterns allow us to match arrays of a fixed length, but PureScript does _not_ provide any means of matching arrays of an unspecified length, since destructuring immutable arrays in these sorts of ways can lead to poor performance.
 If you need a data structure which supports this sort of matching, the recommended approach is to use `Data.List`.
 Other data structures exist which provide improved asymptotic performance for different operations.

+ ## Exercises

+ 1. (Medium) Write a function `fromSingleton` which uses an array literal pattern to extract the sole member of a singleton array.
+If the array is not a singleton, your function should return a provided default value.
+Your function should have type `forall a. a -> Array a -> a`

 ## Record Patterns and Row Polymorphism

 _Record patterns_ are used to match - you guessed it - records.